doctorfree/RoonCommandLine/markdown/play_album.1.md

 play_album - Play Roon Library Album

 # SYNOPSIS
-**play_album** [*ALBUM*]
+**play_album** [ ALBUM ]

 # DESCRIPTION
-**play_album** Plays the Roon Library album named *ALBUM*.
+Plays the Roon Library album named *ALBUM*.
 If no library album name matches *ALBUM* exactly, search for Roon Library albums whose name contains the case-sensitive string *ALBUM*.
-If there is a unique match on the search substring then it will play that album.
-If more than one Roon Library album name matches the search substring then it will return a list of matching album names.
+If there is a unique match on the search substring then *play_album* will play that album.
+If more than one Roon Library album name matches the search substring then *play_album* will return a list of matching album names.
 To play an album using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library album name.

 # COMMAND LINE OPTIONS
 **ALBUM**